How to Deal with Childhood Jealousy and Envy

 Jealousy and envy in children often stem from competition for attention or resources.
 This can be triggered by the arrival of a new sibling, comparisons with peers, or perceived inequalities in treatment.
 Understanding these triggers can help in addressing the underlying feelings.

-Parental behavior can significantly influence the development of jealousy, with favoritism or unequal attention being potential triggers.
+Parental behaviour can significantly influence the development of jealousy, with favouritism or unequal attention being potential triggers.
 Consistent, fair treatment and positive reinforcement for all children can mitigate feelings of jealousy.
 Parents should also model healthy ways of expressing and dealing with their own emotions.